L7aler/STACIE/Armstrong/README.md

 [![DOI](https://zenodo.org/badge/167217584.svg)](https://zenodo.org/badge/latestdoi/167217584)

+The data can be accessed via the following link: https://drive.google.com/drive/folders/17AGVrWPwl5fMWWMOwvGrN-UtsfltGKt1?usp=sharing

 Slic is a fast image classification tool for identifying the large-scale features in a solar dataset.
 It is based on the [VGG-13 convolutional neural network](https://arxiv.org/abs/1409.1556) (CNN) and has the following architecture: